 GSA wants to ensure prospective contractors are financially stable and not at risk of going under after receiving a contract award.
 If you’re not confident your company has healthy financials, you may need to wait depending on the circumstances.

-Take the time to reach out to references before adding them to your Open Ratings Past Performance Evalution (PPE) Report.
+Make sure to reach out to references ahead of time.
 Otherwise, you risk being surprised by negative feedback that will complicate the review process.

 ☒ Lack of Past Performance